itsme2417/MaSSLLaMA-Discord/README.md

 rename config.json.example to config.json then change the options as required.

 First message received by the bot will be ignored, afterwards it can be used normally by mentioning it.
+Internet searching is triggered by the words "search", "look up" or "internet".
 ## Config File

 Here's a brief explanation of the options in the config file: